MSU-Libraries/catalog/docs/harvesting-and-importing.md

 container for the `cron-reserves.sh` command to run at an earlier time.
 The benefit of this would be it would save logs to `/mnt/logs/vufind/reserves_latest.log` and track them in the Monitoring site.

+## Ignoring certain HLM files
+If your EBSCO FTP server is set up in a way where it contains all of the sets ever generated for you, then you'll likely want a way to have the `pc-import-hlm` script ignore the past sets assuming you get new full sets periodically.
+This can be done by adding a new substring pattern to ignore to the top level of the `hlm` directory in the shared storage (`/mnt/shared/hlm/ignore_patterns.txt`).
+This file is used automatically and created on the cron containers startup if it doesn't exist.
+You can override the file path by using the `-p|--ignore-file` flag.

 ## Using VuFind Utilities
 The preferred method is to use the included wrapper script with this repository.
 The [pc-import-folio](https://github.com/MSU-Libraries/catalog/blob/main/vufind/scripts/pc-import-folio)